 Some may have noticed that notifications (both local and remote) are not working as expected in later versions of iOS.
 In this solution, the device will display a push notification when the app is not running, when the app is in the background, and when in the foreground.
 This is because it makes use of the later APIs, including UNUserNotificationCenter which allows notifications to show in the foreground.

 Similarly, if on Android you are targeting API 26 or greater (which is a requirement for Google Play apps), you may have noticed that both local and remote notifications do not show at all.
 This is due to the API 26 requirement of the use of notification channels.
 The FCM support in this solution makes use of these, so your notifications will show.
-This solution also makes use of TPermissionsRequester introduced in an article regarding targeting API 26 or greater, so that the necessary “dangerous” permissions are handled.
+This solution also makes use of TPermissionsRequester introduced in an article regarding targeting API 26 or greater, to demonstrate requesting “dangerous” permissions.
+The permissions being requested here are not actually required for this demo, so as per the comments in the code, you may remove the references to TPermissionsRequester if you do not require it.

 There is a known issue with linking to the Firebase iOS SDK when targeting some versions of the iOS SDK, namely iOS SDK 11.3 or later.
 It has also been reported that this is sometimes an issue with iOS 11.2 SDK, however it is not always the case.
 Hopefully this issue will be resolved in the next release of Delphi.